flyhigh3600/Entrance-Notes/CONTRIBUTE.md

 > [!NOTE]
-> check it out and install if you want but now the fonts are being shipped with the files so no need to install
+> check it out and install if you want but now the fonts are being shipped with the files so no need to install this allowed us to make our project <span style="color:#0f0;"> :FabAndroid: </span>
+Android  compatable.
 3. **Install Fonts**:
     - [Comfortaa](https://fonts.google.com/specimen/Comfortaa) <span style="font-family:Comfortaa;">for Interface</span>
     - [Fredoka](https://fonts.google.com/specimen/Fredoka) <span style="font-family:Fredoka">for Editor</span>